Achieving Restful Sleep Without Alcohol

 The interplay between alcohol consumption and sleep disorders is a critical area of concern for both individuals and healthcare professionals.
 Research has consistently demonstrated that excessive alcohol intake is correlated with poor sleep quality and can lead to or exacerbate a variety of sleep disorders.
 Studies show that alcohol affects the homeostatic drive that regulates sleep, disrupting the onset and maintenance of sleep and leading to issues such as insomnia.

-Specifically, alcohol consumption has been found to alter the normal sleep cycle by reducing rapid eye movement (REM) sleep and increasing the likelihood of multiple awakenings throughout the night.
+Specifically, alcohol consumption has been found to alter the normal sleep cycle by reducing REM sleep and increasing the likelihood of multiple awakenings throughout the night.
 This disruption can result in a decrease in sleep efficiency and an increase in sleep-related problems.
-Research also suggests that alcohol-induced sleep disorders may include sleep apnea and potentially contribute to sleepwalking, although there is no direct evidence that alcohol causes narcolepsy.
+Research also suggests that alcohol-induced sleep disorders may include sleep apnea and potentially contribute to sleepwalking.
+However, there is no direct evidence that alcohol causes narcolepsy.

 In summary, the consensus among healthcare researchers is that alcohol negatively impacts sleep by reducing the quality and altering the structure of sleep, thereby increasing the risk of developing sleep disorders.
 Those seeking restful sleep are advised to moderate their alcohol intake and consider alternative sleep aids and strategies for better sleep hygiene.